blackboard/anthologydevdocs/docs/blackboard/rest-apis/getting-started/basic-authentication.md

 ### Example: Using cURL to Get a Token and Make a REST Call

-The easist way to test is using cURL.
+The easiest way to test is using cURL.
 We will assume you have already registered through the [Developer Portal](/rest-apis/learn/Getting Started/registry) and retrieved your application ID, key, and secret, as well as [added your application ID](/rest-apis/learn/Getting Started/registry) to the Learn server you wish to integrate with: